-4.003 In the 1850s transport would have been entirely by foot or horseback and the inhabitants would not have travelled far from the village; however this changed with the coming the railway the 1860s, which resulted in development between the A31 road and the railway station.
-The inter-war period saw the building of 'Colonial' bungalows - a particular feature of Ropley.
+4.003 In the 1850s transport would have been entirely by foot or horseback and the inhabitants would not have travelled far from the village; however this changed with the coming bungalows - a particular feature of Ropley.
 A high proportion of these bungalows were part of planned developments with parcels of land divided into one or two-acre plots.
 Notable clusters of development areas away from the main village occurred at Stapley Lane, Parkstone Road, Soames Lane and also at Monkwood.